yuzzfeng/D2G2/WP2 Thematic Enrichment/linkage_demo/README.md

 #### xAL addresses
 For different regions (i.e. outside Bavaria) the extraction of the xAL properties might need to be modified in [db edit SQL file](db-edit/edit-citydb-bavaria.sql).

+### Instructions to run Apache Jena-Fuseki
+Keep the ports 7778, 8082, 3030 free.

+Utilize the same pipeline details as above with the exception being that ontop materialize is utilized instead of ontop endpoint.

+Open localhost:3030 and upload the TDB2 file just generated.